iloveponies/120-hour-epic-sax-marathon/training-day.markdown

   (str "Hello, " who "!"))
 ~~~

-Write this function to the `hello.clj` file found in the `src` directory that
+Write this function to the `hello.clj` file found in the `example` directory
-we created previously.
+that we created previously.

 Let's take another look at that function, now with running commentary
 alongside, to make sure we understand its parts.